 A beach with beautiful mountain views located in the Kananaskis area.
 Avoid the first exit to the Barrier Lake Information centre and keep driving less then 5 minutes to the Barrier Lake exit.
 The small inlet away from the Dam is our favourite place to dip our toes and dig in the sand.
 Bring a small boat, paddle boards and life jackets to enjoy floating on the water.
 Learn more about Barrier Lake here.

-Location: Near Nordic Centre in Canmore , Alberta Map Distance from Calgary: 104 km, 1 hour from Calgary Activities: Swim; Rough Sand Beach; Trails; Facilities: Outhouses; Picnic Tables Cost: Free Accessibility: Easy to get too on wide gravel path.
+Location: Near Nordic Centre in Canmore , Alberta Map Distance from Calgary: 104 km, 1 hour from Calgary Activities: Swim; Rough Sand Beach; Trails; Facilities: Outhouses; Picnic Tables Cost: $20.00 parking for 4 hours.
+Accessibility: Easy to get too on wide gravel path.
 Beach to water is 3 m.

 Quarry Lake uplifts my soul every time I visit with the kids.
 It is an hour drive from Calgary to a beach surrounded by mountains.
 Bring a pail and shovel, blanket and enjoy the views!
 The only facilities here are the outhouses so make sure to pack a picnic lunch.
 There are lots of trails around the area and they are perfect for jogging with your stroller if you want to get enjoy some extra activity.
 Learn more about Quarry Lake here.